Miley Cyrus Walks the 2019 Grammys Red Carpet In This Daring Look

 Chelsea Lauren/REX/Shutterstock

-Days after Liam Hemsworth revealed that Miley Cyrus took his last name following their Dec.
-2018 nuptials, Miley stepped out with her parents, Tish and Billy Ray Cyrus, in support of music's biggest night.
+Days after Liam Hemsworth made headlines when he revealed Miley took his last name following their Dec.
+2018 nuptials, the pop star stepped out with her parents, Tish and Billy Ray Cyrus, in support of music's biggest night.